labbcb/bipmed-analysis/BIPMed_analysis.md

 ## Introduction

 Here we generate a descriptive statistics from two BIPMed VCF files: one including WES and one including SNP array genotype data, and compare allele frequencies with [1000 Genome dataset](https://doi.org/10.1038/nature15393).
 BIPMed data were evaluated based on hg19 genome built.
 We changed directory and file names to maintain privacy.
 Commands are performed by `R software v3.6.3` and `PLINK v1.9`.
+The comparison was based on the [1000 Genomes Project phase 3](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/), GRCh37/hg19 assembly.

 ## Analysis